gomlx/gomlx/docs/debugging.md

 ### Adding "Scope" to `Graph` and its `Nodes`

 To make it easy to associate a node to a layer for instance.
 This may come in handy for profiling.

-### Capture NaN graph execution mode

-Have `Exec` automatically output all node values, and raise an error at the first node value that shows up a `NaN` and automatically print the stack-trace of the node.

-This would be slower (all nodes need to be materialized), but could be handy to detect where/when NaN appear.